bassem-krayem/motamyezon_for_text_books_v2/backend/documentation.md

 Returns 200 OK, JWT token and user.

+---

 Notes

-All :id values in routes refer to the custom generated id, not Mongo’s \_id
+- All :id values in routes refer to the custom generated id, **not** Mongo’s \_id

-Use \_id only for linking documents internally
+- Use \_id only for linking documents internally

-Protected routes (update/delete) will later require authentication via JWT
+- Protected routes (update/delete) will later require authentication via JWT